cibolabs/pixeldriller/doc/source/tutorial.rst

 An image may have *no-data* values defined in its metadata, one for each band.
 Pixels with this value represents locations in the image that contain no information.
-By default, ``Pixel Driller`` uses the no-data value set on every band of every image it drills.
+By default, ``Pixel Driller`` uses the no-data value set on every band of every image it drills as values to ignore when calculating statistics.

-A problem may arise when the no-data value may not have been set when the image was created, or the file format lacks support for it to be specified.
-In this case, ``Pixel Driller`` considers all pixel values to be valid data when calculating statistics.
+A problem may arise when the image's no-data values are not set, or the file format lacks support for it to be specified.
+In such cases, ``Pixel Driller`` considers all pixel values to be valid data when calculating statistics.
 But what if they're not?

 You can set or override the *no data* using